Vaccination of Helsinkians

 Currently being vaccinated are

-NB: Persons who have already had COVID-19 are offered the vaccine after at least six months have passed from the date the symptoms started or the date you took your positive coronavirus test.
+NB: Persons who have already had COVID-19 are offered the vaccine after at least two months have passed from the date the symptoms started or the date you took your positive coronavirus test.

 Vaccination is free and voluntary.

 You can get vaccinated with or without an appointment.
 You can make an appointment electronically or by telephone.

 - The fastest way to book an appointment is to visit bookcovidvaccine.fi.
 You can also change or cancel the appointment.

 - To make an appointment by telephone, call 09 310 46300 on weekdays between 8:00–18:00.

 - The appointment booking line uses a call-back service.
 If your call is not answered immediately, your number will be saved and your call will be returned within three days from the number 09 310 46300 or 09 310 10020.
 We also make return calls in the evenings and at weekends.

 NB: Come for the vaccination as close to your appointment time as possible.
 There are no separate waiting areas at the vaccination points.
 Be prepared to que and dress accordingly.

 You can change the appointment for the second dose at bookcovidvaccine.fi.